johnofleek/PiloT/docs/networkManagerDocs/instructions_networkManager.md

 This is a practical example which works with my stream SIM.

-Note in the following example *connection.interface-name ""* instead of *""* we could add an interface name such as cdc-wdm0 then later on we would not need to specify the name when bring a connection up.
-The reason I have not done this is that the interface name presented changes between different variants of PiloT board
+Note in the following example *connection.interface-name ""* instead of *""* we could add an interface name such as cdc-wdm0.
+Then we would not need to specify the name when bring a connection up.

+The reason I have used "" is that the interface name presented changes between different variants of PiloT board.
+An additional benefit is that we then have the option to let nmcli automatically chose the cellular interface.

 ```
 sudo nmcli connection add connection.id stream2 connection.type gsm connection.interface-name "" gsm.apn stream.co.uk gsm.username streamip gsm.password streamip
 ```